 Internal Medicine Residency Curriculum

-The Internal Medicine Residency program in NYU Langone’s Department of Medicine trains leaders in healthcare with comprehensive and outstanding clinical experiences for interns and junior and senior residents.
+The Internal Medicine Residency in NYU Langone’s Department of Medicine prepares leaders in healthcare with comprehensive and outstanding clinical training for interns and junior and senior residents.

-During small group seminars, you learn self-awareness and develop reflective practices to bring to your teaching and critical appraisal skills.
-Conferences improve your understanding of medical care in clinical macro- and microsystems with topics such as data-driven medicine, quality improvement, and patient safety.
+The curriculum includes conferences to improve resident understanding of medical care in clinical macro- and microsystems and covers topics such as data-driven medicine, health disparities, and quality improvement and patient safety.
+We also host journal clubs to enhance critical appraisal skills.
 Educational experiences range from case discussions to interactive seminars, bedside rounds, and didactic lectures.

 We use a 4+2 block scheduling model to minimize conflicts between inpatient and outpatient responsibilities and improve care transitions during ambulatory care training experiences.